-I.CA does not support the replacement of key pair of revoked Certificates.
-The only way to obtain a new Certificate is obtain a new Certificate with a new public key.
+Re-keying of revoked certificates in not supported.
+The only way is to obtain a new certificate with a new public key.

 3.4 Identification and authentication for revocation request

 Refer to 3.4 of a specific CP for specific identification and authentication methods in processing certificate revocation requests.